OmegaVexal/Pi-Hole-CSN-150/README.md

 After you chose the OS, Click on storage device and make sure you pick the inserted SD-card On the bottom right there will be a  "Settings Wheel" click on it and name your Rasberrypi, Enable SSH, and give it a username and password.( Make sure to remember your user name and password I suggest you take a picture of this page incase you forget.)
 Once all options are selected click on "Write" and let the imager do it's thing.
-Once the imager completes writing on to the card you want to update the "WSL" file
+Once the imager completes writing on to the card you want to download the the "wsl_supplicant.txt" file and put your SSID after the = on the corresponding field, as well as your password( this is your wifi password) after the = on the pwd field.